turingschool/backend-curriculum-site/module1/learning_goals.md

 * Students will be able to explain the difference between remote and local repositories

-* Students will be able to push, pull, commit, and branch using the git command line interface
+* Students will be able to push, pull, commit, and branch using the Git command line interface

 * Students will be able to commit code in small chunks of functionality

-* Students will be able to submit and merge Pull Requests using the Github interface
+* Students will be able to submit and merge Pull Requests using the GitHub interface

+* Students will be able to use Git and GitHub to collaborate with a partner on a project

+**Functional:**

+* Students will be able to provide comments on code on GitHub

+* Students will be able to resolve merge conflicts

 ## Desktop Environment

 **Mastery:**

-* Students will be able to navigate the machine to write and run Ruby programs
+* Students will be able to use the command line to navigate the machine to write and run Ruby programs

 * Students will be able to explain how the command line interface and text editor interact